hypo69/hypo/docs/gemini/consultant/ru/bots/openai_bots/header.md

 """
 .. module:: src.bots.openai_bots
     :platform: Windows, Unix
-   :synopsis:  This module handles OpenAI bot initialization and configuration.
+    :synopsis: This module provides functionality related to OpenAI bots.
 """

+import sys
+import json
+from pathlib import Path
+from packaging.version import Version from src.utils.jjson import j_loads
+from src import gs
+from src.logger import logger

 MODE = 'dev'

 def get_project_root(marker_files=('pyproject.toml', 'requirements.txt', '.git')) -> Path:
     """
-    Finds the root directory of the project starting from the current file's directory, searching upwards and stopping at the first directory containing any of the marker files.
+    Finds the root directory of the project starting from the current file's directory.

-    :param marker_files: Filenames or directory names to identify the project root.
+    :param marker_files: A tuple of filenames or directory names to identify the project root.
     :type marker_files: tuple
-    :raises FileNotFoundError: If no root directory is found.
+    :raises FileNotFoundError: If no marker file is found in any parent directory.
-    :return: Path to the root directory if found, otherwise the directory where the script is located.
+    :return: Path to the project root directory.
     :rtype: pathlib.Path
     """
     current_path = Path(__file__).resolve().parent